Handling Shy & Active Kids

 - Micro-breaks: wall push-ups, chair pulls, 10-second stretch.

-- Clear signals: visual timer; clap pattern to pause.
+- Clear signals: visual timer and clap pattern to pause.

-- Short chunks: teach 3–5 minute bursts; rotate stations.
+- Short chunks: teach in 3–5 minute bursts; rotate stations.

 Whole-Class Routines

-- Start calm: door greeting + breathing star (trace finger, inhale/exhale).
+- Start calm: door greeting plus breathing star (trace finger, inhale, exhale).

-- Noise ladder: show 0–3 voice levels; practice each.
+- Noise ladder: show 0–3 voice levels and practice each.

-- Visual schedule: pictures for the day reduce anxiety/hyperness.
+- Visual schedule: pictures for the day reduce anxiety and hyperness.

 - Transition songs: short chant for tidy-up and line-up.